What is Probate and what do Probate Solicitors do?

 Your local Probate Solicitors

-Our team of experienced estate administration solicitors can assist you with all aspects of the probate process.
+This means we can assist you with all aspects of the estate administration and probate process.

 We appreciate that this is a difficult time for you.
 As your Probate Solicitors, we will look after you respectfully and support you in a professional manner.
-Our advice will be tailored to your personal circumstances.
+Our advice is tailored to your personal circumstances.

-We can assist you with any queries regarding Probate, Estate Administration, Wills and Trusts.
+We can assist you with any queries regarding Probate, Estate Administration, Wills, Trusts and Tax, including Inheritance Tax.
 Please contact our Private Client department on 01707 387074.
 We look forward to hearing from you.